Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/testing.md

 `python3 mach python-test toolkit/components/glean/pytest`

+These tests check the code generator output against known good file contents.
+If you change the code generator the files will need an update.
+Run the test suite with the `UPDATE_EXPECT` environment variable set to do that automatically:

+`UPDATE_EXPECT=1 mach test toolkit/components/glean/pytest`

 ## C++ (Treeherder symbol `GTest` (a build task))

 To test the C++ parts of FOG's implementation